cairo-lab/pyOAI/README.md

 variable was collected during each visit.
 Output in wikitables for now.

 #### Group variables by labels
 For each test and metric gathered in the OAI research, many variables were collected.
-Typically the labels of these variables start with the same text. `Looking at variable groups.ipynb` bin variables together by shared label prefixes.
+Typically, the labels of these variables start with the same text. `Looking at variable groups.ipynb` bin variables together by shared label prefixes.

 ### Concat data and convert to dataframes

-Breaking out the data into some 150 data files is a bit cluttered. `Create OAI Dataframes.ipynb` was a coarse stab at concatenation and dataframe creation.
-This will be a work in progress.
-As the details of different datasets is explored and more logical dataframe schemas become evident from actual usage, dataframe creation will move to `Create Data Specific Dataframes.ipynb`.
-It is a more attentive attempt to create concatenated dataframes.
+Breaking out the data into some 145 data files is a bit cluttered. `Convert SAS to Dataframes.ipynb` is a stab at concatenation and dataframe creation.
+This is a work in progress.
+As the details of different datasets is explored and more logical dataframe schemas become evident from actual usage, customizations will be added.
+For now, the notebook can convert all but 5 files.
+Next round improvements are listed in the TODO section.

 #### Collect PROs and Functional Outcomes